 If you generate leads, then yes.

-With revenue intelligence tools and marketing attribution, you can ensure you know exactly where leads that result in revenue are coming from.
+With revenue intelligence and marketing attribution, you can see exactly where leads that result in revenue are coming from.

 It means you can quickly and easily optimise your outputs for what you know is working.
 And, it gives you the freedom to test new initiatives and track results quickly, and accurately.